codesqueak/SYWTWAM/docs/docker.md

 docker run -d -p 8081:8081 sywtwam
 ```

 This will start execution, in detached mode (-d) with internal port 8081 mapped to port 8081 externally (-p).
-Check that the everything is running with:
+To check that the everything is running use:
 ```
 docker ps
 ```